Schwarzer Klassischer Hauswirtschaftsraum Ideen und Design

 Large laundry room with (2) washers & (2) dryers built-in.
 Open shelves provided for laundry baskets and other storage.
 Cabinetry storage provided on both sides of room.

-JACK ROSEN CUSTOM KITCHENS
+JACK ROSEN CUSTOM KITCHENSJACK ROSEN CUSTOM KITCHENS

 Einzeilige Klassische Waschküche mit Unterbauwaschbecken, Schrankfronten im Shaker-Stil, blauen Schränken, Arbeitsplatte aus Holz, weißer Wandfarbe, Waschmaschine und Trockner nebeneinander, grauem Boden und weißer Arbeitsplatte in Washington, D.C.